congdaoduy298/TorchServe/README.md

    ```
    WARNING: The script torchserve is installed in '/home/user/.local/bin' which is not on PATH.
    ```
-   You must add root directory path of these library.
+   You must add root directory path of these libraries.
 For example:

    ```
    export PATH=$PATH:/home/user/.local/bin